gbejula/devops-pbl/project7.md

 > ## CONFIGURE THE DATABASE SERVER

-- Create an Ubuntu instance for database
+- Create an Ubuntu instance for database server

   `sudo apt update`